 If litter access is restricted through non provision or poor quality (i.e. through caking), pecking behaviour can be rediverted into negative flock behaviour.

-To help reduce this risk, close attention To help reduce this risk, close attention should be paid to the feed profile, so any negative or misdirected foraging behaviour is redirected to the feeding system.
+To help reduce this risk, close attention To help reduce this risk, close attention should be made to the feed profile, so any negative or misdirected foraging behaviour is redirected to the feeding system.

 has a larger influence than in cage systems.